PuddletownDesign/puddlejumper/readme.md

     );
     WPclean::init($plugin_scripts_and_styles_to_remove);

 The Wordpress Clean class will take out all sorts of needless crap from the theme.
-Also includes a hook to remove scripts and styles from the wp-head so you can include them yourself in a civilized fashion (not 20 js/css requests)
+Also includes a hook to remove scripts and styles from the wp-head so you can include them yourself in a civilized fashion (not 20 js/css requests).
+I've included Modernizr.
+It's require method works nicely and this is set up by default to use it.
+Again if you don't want to use it.
+Just delete it from the head and include scripts however you want to.

 ###Inc (functions/inc.php)